Why do I get panic attacks for no reason?

 Instability creates more uncertainty.

 At times like these, you can feel more stressed.
 Your jobs and security are in doubt, and you are juggling work, parenting, relationship, health and self-care.
-You’ve lost some of the freedom to go out and see friends and family.
+You’ve lost some freedom to go out and see friends and family.
 Difficult times create an environment for feeling overwhelmed.

 Other experiences can also create instability.
 For example, grief can wrench away a loved one, and life will never be the same again.